Catemwas/Agentic_Codebase_Genius/backend/ReadMe.md

 The Streamlit interface will open in your default web browser at `http://localhost:8501`

 ## Output and Documentation
-- Generated documentation and analysis results are stored in the `outputs/repository` directory
+- Generated documentation and analysis results are stored in the `outputs` directory
-- Documentation is generated in markdown format (`docs.md`)
+- Documentation is generated in markdown format (`documents.md`)

 # Dask Documentation Example
 ```